 Clearing the way

 Tea is a fast-growing industry.
 Between 1993 and 2010 tea consumption grew 60%, and global tea production stands at over 4 million tonnes per year.
 To meet this growing demand, adequate lands are needed.

 Tea is grown on some of the most ecologically sensitive areas on the planet.
 In North East India, areas where forests and grasslands came together have been cleared.
-Clearing land to make way for tea farms, whether by smallholders or industrial plantations, causes the displacement indigenous plants and wildlife that reduces biodiversity and threatens entire ecosystems.
+Clearing land to make way for tea farms, whether by smallholders or industrial plantations, causes the displacement of indigenous plants and wildlife, which reduces biodiversity and threatens entire ecosystems.

 When tea is grown as a monoculture, a loss of biodiversity also occurs.
 Without biodiversity, the soil cannot produce the nutrients required to be healthy and productive.
 To reverse these problems and to aid the health of tea bushes, artificial fertilisers and pesticides are applied.
 These chemicals seep into the ground and result in even more soil degradation to which even more agrochemicals are applied to sustain the same yields.

-Solidarided worked towards The Teh Lestari and Trustea codes were implemented in Indonesia and India
+Solidarided helped implement the Teh Lestari and Trustea codes in Indonesia and India.

 Solidaridad initiated a programme funded by the Sustainable Trade Initiative (IDH) and Hindustan Unilever Ltd. designed to transform half of the tea produced in India.